asyncapi/community/docs/how-changes-in-the-spec-are-introduced.md

 - The contributors/maintainers reviews the proposed change request.
 The goal of this check is to prove or disprove a problem and guide the discussion toward either rejection or a preferred solution.

 - Implement the change.
-The author doesn't have to be the one to implement the change proposed but keep in mind that it might take a while before someone else does
+The author doesn't have to be the one to implement the change proposed but keep in mind that it might take a while before someone else does.

 - Possibly iterate/refine as the community gets experience with your proposed changes.
 There may be some additional feedback about design choices that might be adjusted.